 In the event that dividends are paid with respect to Shares such that the applicable record date occurs during the period beginning on the Grant Date and ending on the date you receive a distribution of Shares in satisfaction of your vested Restricted Share Units, you will be entitled to receive a cash payment equal to the amount of the dividend paid per Share as of such dividend payment date multiplied by the number of vested Restricted Share Units (the "Dividend Equivalent").
-Dividend Equivalents (if any) payable with respect to your vested Restricted Share Units will be paid in cash as soon as administratively practicable following the date that dividends are paid with respect to Shares; Dividend Equivalents (if any) payable with respect to your Restricted Share Units that are unvested on the applicable record date will be paid in cash as soon as administratively Practicable following the date that dividends are paid to you shall be subject to all applicable withholding taxes.
+Dividend Equivalents (if any) payable with respect to your vested Restricted Share Units will be paid in cash as soon as administratively practicable following the date that dividends are paid with respect to Shares; Dividend Equivalents (if any) payable with respect to your Restricted Share Units that are unvested on the applicable record date will be paid in cash as soon as administratively practicable following the assoon as administratively practicable following the assoon as administratively practicable following the vesting Date.
+All Dividend Equivalents paid to you shall be subject to all applicable withholding taxes.
 For any non-cash dividends, the Board may determine in its sole discretion the cash value to be so paid to you in respect of such Restricted Share Units or, if applicable, the adjustment to be applied pursuant to Section 15 of the Plan.